zixiao-ye/cppcourse/README.md

 With this configuration, your local `git` repo can now talk to two independent remote `git` repositories:
 * `origin` is your repo on GitLab, where you commit your homework results
 * `upstream` is our repo on GitLab, where we publish new assignments

+So you're now dealing with **3 repos**: Your local repo, your submission remote repo, and the new-tasks remote repo.